 The Company's management considered as particularly favorable to the Company and its shareholders those attributes of a dual-class capital structure that would provide financing and shareholder flexibility.
 Management also specifically considered the benefits of such a structure to the Bernstein Family Group and other management shareholders, and the potential anti-takeover effect of such a structure.
-In this connection, management considered the significant voting power of these shareholders and the possibility that, since the Bernstein Family Group and other members of management could retain such voting power even if they determined to dispose of up to 50% of their equity interest, such persons could be regarded as the primary beneficiaries of such a structure, particularly in view of the fact that the Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders (alone or together with any affiliate) owning 4% or more of the aggregate number of outstanding shares of Class A Common Stock and Class B Common Stock immediately after the Effective Time, which exception is expected to apply to each member of the Bernstein Family Group.
+In this connection, management considered the significant voting power of these shareholders and the possibility that, since the Bernstein Family Group and other members of management could retain such voting power even if they determined to dispose of up to 50% of their equity interest, such persons could be regarded as the primary beneficiaries of such a structure, particularly in view of the fact that the Class B Protection Provisions, which require certain shareholders acquiring 10% or more of the Class A Common Stock to purchase a proportionate amount of Class B Common Stock under certain circumstances, do not apply to any shareholders that (alone or together with any affiliate or immediate family members) beneficially owned at June 9, 1998, at least 4% of the aggregate number of shares of Existing Common Stock then outstanding, which exception is expected to apply to each member of the Bernstein Family Group.
 See "Description of Class A Common Stock and Class B Common Stock -- Class B Protection".